 Do you need to discuss with your bank regarding your mortgage?

 Are you having problems with your lease agreement?
 Is your tenant behaving illegally?

 We are able to assist in all real estate related matters in Italy allowing you to receive bespoke legal advice and step-by-step assistance in this area.
 We work with both individuals and companies and are qualified to defend and represent you in front of all Italian courts.

 Buying a Property in Italy

-- the act of origin of the property hence how the property was acquired by the seller in the first place so the act of origin of the property.
+- the act of origin of the property hence how the property was acquired by the seller in the first place.
 For example, if the property was gifted to the seller or they received it as an inheritance, it is necessary to undertake further investigations;

-– The conformity of the property as for all the relevant authorisations (i.e. the urban planning standards.
+- the conformity of the property as for all the relevant authorisations (i.e. the urban planning standards, energetic systems, etc.).